Enterprise Search is Better Than You Imagine in 2026

 (And You Need It More Than You Realize)

-An ideal enterprise search system (also known as “cognitive search” or “insight engines”) quickly retrieves documents, conversations, and other content, relevant to the searcher, across all important internal knowledge systems.
-Historically, “What is the PageRank equivalent at work?” has not been well-answered.
-Many challenges have prevented such system from actually existing, such as:
+An ideal enterprise search system (also known as "cognitive search" or "insight engines") quickly retrieves documents, conversations, and other content relevant to the searcher’s question, across all critical internal knowledge systems.
+Historically, "What is the PageRank equivalent at work?" has not been well answered.
+Challenges that historically prevented such a system from actually existing include:

 • Building integrations for every knowledge system

-• Representing and enforcing fine-grained permissions in real time
+• Representing and enforcing fine-grained permissions as they evolve, in real time

 • Understanding who the user is, and therefore what knowledge is most relevant to them